 - A Skokie resident

-- Physically or mentally unable to prepare hot meals
+- Physically unable to prepare hot meals

 The Program ensures a nutritionally balanced meal five days a week.
 The cost of the meal is $4.75 per day.
 There is a limited subsidy available, on a case-by-case basis.
 Please call 847/933-8208 and speak to Juanita Davis, Home Delivered Meals Coordinator for further information about the meals program.

-Lending Closet - By Appointment Only
+Lending Closet - By Appointment - Cash or Check Only

 The Lending Closet offers Skokie residents the use of canes, walkers, crutches and wheelchairs for periods up to six months.
 A lightweight travel wheelchair may be borrowed for 24 hours or through a weekend for a $25 deposit that is refunded upon the wheelchair's return in good condition.
-Standard folding wheelchairs also are available for loan up to six months for a $25 deposit that is NOT refunded.
+Standard folding wheelchairs also are available for loan up to six months for a $25 (cash 0r check only) deposit that is NOT refunded.
 At the end of the six-month period, the wheelchair must be returned to the Smith Activities Center in good condition.
 A driver's license is required for wheelchair loans.
 Only one six-month wheelchair is permitted per household per year.
 The Lending Closet is open Monday through Friday BY APPOINTMENT ONLY.
 Please call 847/933-8208 for further information, or to schedule a time to pick up a lending closet item.

 SHIP/Medical Claims - Insurance Analysis